Home / Comparisons / Babbel vs Rosetta Stone

 Babbel’s drills are engaging

-To be clear, the Babbel speech tech isn’t perfect—it doesn’t give you detailed feedback like the software from Rocket Languages or Pimsleur, but it was at least less sensitive (in a good way).
+The Babbel speech tech isn’t perfect; it doesn’t give you detailed feedback like the software from Rocket Languages or Pimsleur, but it was at least less sensitive (in a good way).
 The Babbel tech will only make you repeat phrases when you truly butcher a phrase.

-Therefore, Babbel’s software isn’t over-the-moon amazing, but I definitely prefer it to Rosetta Stone’s.
+Babbel’s software isn’t over-the-moon amazing, but I did prefer it to Rosetta Stone’s.

 rosetta stone languages